Productive People's Party

-The Productive People's Party (生产人民党) was a short-lived leftist political party formed during the Fujian Rebellion in November 1933.
+The Productive People's Party (生产人民党 (生產人民黨, Shēngchǎn rénmín dǎng, Sheng1-ch'an3 jen2-min2 tang3)) was a short-lived leftist political party formed during the Fujian Rebellion in November 1933.
 It was formed by officers of the National Revolutionary Army's 19th Route Army.
 They were disaffected by Chiang Kai-shek's domination of both the Kuomintang and the Republic of China.
 The party's general secretary was Chen Mingshu.

 The platform consisted of anti-imperialism, especially against Japan, democracy, overthrow of Chiang and the right-wing of the Nationalist Party, rule of the workers and peasants,as well as land reform.

 When the rebellion collapsed in January 1934, the party fled to Hong Kong where it self-dissolved.

 It was succeeded by the Chinese Peasants' and Workers' Democratic Party.